White House suspends senior press aide accused of threatening reporter

 The White House officials apparently acknowledged that Ducklo’s comments were inappropriate and warranted an apology, but also accused Palmeri of breaking an off-the-record agreement with him by revealing the contents of their phone call.

 Politico reported on Ducklo and McCammond’s relationship a day after the story was revealed by People.
-A spokesman for Politico did not reply to a request for comment.
+A spokesman for Politico did not reply to a request for comment, but two top editors released a statement Friday: “No journalist at Politico, or any other publication or network, should ever be subjected to such unfounded personal attacks while doing their job.”

 Biden has sought to change the White House’s relationship with the news media, which was testy, at best, under former president Donald Trump.